Kim Kardashian Sparks Instagram Frenzy In Semi-Sheer Top To Showcase Her ‘New Babies’

 “YING AND YANG,” another wrote, appearing to need caps.

-“I love sake & soy,” was another comment.
+“I love sake & soy,” another commented, also agreeing with Kim’s caption.

-Fans seemed to take to the comments section by the masses – while some agreed with the caption-mentioned names that Kim appeared to be considering, others disagreed.
+Fans seemed to take to the comments section by the masses, and while some agreed with the caption-mentioned names that Kim appeared to be considering, others disagreed.

 “Soy and ramen,” was one suggestion.